Bucs' Brady breaks own record but suffers 1st losing season

 That drive ended with a field goal.
 Brady played one more possession before backup Blaine Gabbert took over late in the first half.

-Now the Bucs must regroup and get ready to host a playoff game this coming weekend.
-They will play either Dallas or Philadelphia.
-The date has yet to be announced.
+Now the Bucs must regroup and get ready to host a playoff game against Dallas next Monday night.

 “It’s a big challenge,” Brady said.
 “I think every team’s going to be challenged.
 There’s only 14 teams that qualify.
 There’s only one that’s happy about it at the end.
 It’s going to be hard, but we’re battle tested.